jaywink/federation/docs/protocols.rst

 Protocols
 =========

+Currently two protocols are being focused on.
+Diaspora is considered in relatively stable status with most of the protocol implemented.
+ActivityPub support is work in progress.

+For example implementations in real life projects check :ref:`example-projects`.

 .. _diaspora:

 Diaspora
 --------

-Currently the library supports a part of the protocol with remaining parts being constantly added.

-Note!
-Diaspora project is currently rewriting parts of the protocol.
-This library aims to support the `new version <http://diaspora.github.io/diaspora_federation/>`_.
-When possible, compatibility will be kept with the current and legacy versions but this is not the main objective.
+This library only supports the `current renewed version <http://diaspora.github.io/diaspora_federation/>`_ of the protocol.
+Compatibility for the legacy version was dropped in version 0.18.0.

-The feature set supported by this release is approximately the following:
+The feature set supported is the following:

-* WebFinger, hCard and other discovery documents
+* Webfinger, hCard and other discovery documents
 * NodeInfo 1.0 documents
 * Social-Relay documents
 * Magic envelopes, signatures and other transport method related necessities
 * Entities as follows:

    * Comment
    * Like
    * Photo